tigera-solutions/cc-aks-security-compliance-workshop/README.md

 | --- | --- | --- |
 |1.1, 1.1.4, 1.1.6, 1.2.1, 1.2.2, 1.2.3 | Install and maintain a firewall configuration to protect cardholder data | • Identify everything covered by PCI requirements with a well-defined label (e.g. PCI=true)<br>• Block all traffic between PCI and non-PCI workloads<br>• Whitelist all traffic within PCI workloads |

----

-Scenario of microsegmentation using label PCI = true on a namespace
+### Microsegmentation using label PCI = true on a namespace

----
+1. Create a policy that only allows endpoints with label PCI=true to communicate

    ```yaml
    kubectl apply -f - <<-EOF